BacterialCommunitiesAndPopulation/Thursday19thMay/Thursday_Morning.md

 fasttree -gtr -gamma -cat 4 -nt < core_gene_alignment.fasta > fastree_ml.tre

-# press Ctrl+A+D to detach from the screen and screen -r ML_tree to reattch the screen.
+# press Ctrl+A+D to detach from the screen and screen -r ML_tree to reattach the screen.
 # This should take ~55 mins
 ```